-At 31 December 2024, there are no investment funds in the portfolio.
-The below table shows the investment funds in which the Sub-fund was invested at the end of 2023.
+The below table shows the investment funds in which the Sub-fund was invested at the end of the reporting period.
 The participation percentage included herein represents the interest in the respective Share Class of the investment fund in which the Sub-fund participates.
-The investment in Liquid Euro is held for cash management purposes.
+The investment in Liquid Euro was held for cash management purposes.